terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitHub.md

    ```

 1. Open a pull request in GitHub https://github.com/GITHUB-OWNER/GITHUB-ORGANIZATION-REPO/pull/new/plan from the `plan` branch to the `production` branch and review the output.
+1. The Pull request will trigger a GitHub Action that will run Terraform `init`/`plan`/`validate` in the `production` environment.
+1. Review the GitHub Action output in GitHub https://github.com/GITHUB-OWNER/GITHUB-ORGANIZATION-REPO/actions under `tf-pull-request`.
-1. Merge the pull request in to `production` branch
+1. If the GitHub action is successful, merge the pull request in to the `production` branch.
+1. The merge will trigger a GitHub Action that will apply the terraform configuration for the `production` environment.
 1. Review merge output in GitHub https://github.com/GITHUB-OWNER/GITHUB-ORGANIZATION-REPO/actions under `tf-apply`.